 Alternatively you might just want to come and listen to others present – do join us.

 |For more information and to book a place please contact:|

 A link on how to join the event will be sent after a booking has been made.

 Start the Week Discussions

-Devon County Council, in partnership with Devon Development Education is planning a series of weekly discussion about Black History in Devon.
+Devon Development Education, in partnership with the County Council, are running a series of weekly discussions about Black History in Devon.

-We want to hear from BAME people living in Devon willing to share their personal stories for an online exhibition, by answering three questions:
+We also want to hear from BAME people living in Devon willing to share their personal stories for a future exhibition, by answering three questions:

 - From the perspective of your ethnic / cultural background, what has changed for you since growing up in, or coming to, the UK?
 What do you remember from your childhood, teenage years, as a young adult / student?

 - What is it currently like to live in Devon as a person with BAME heritage?
 How does this compare with your childhood / youth?
 Are there particular places or happenings that you think celebrate or support ethnic / cultural diversity well?
 To what extent do you feel ‘visible’ in your community or to businesses and services and is this visibility one of respect and understanding?

 - Why is exploring cultural heritage such as celebrating Black History Month important?